-Every second counts for stroke victims.
-That's why UnityPoint Health - Des Moines' Certified Primary Stroke Center is designed to provide rapid response and treatment of acute stroke patients.
+Iowa Methodist Medical Center is a Certified Primary Stroke Center.
 We ensure the highest level of quality stroke care and support so patients can maximize their recovery potential.
 Our Primary Stroke Center certification means our program complies with the highest national standards for safety and quality care for inpatient stroke rehabilitation, and it shows the community our commitment to doing things well for people experiencing strokes.
 It also signifies the services provided at our hospital include the critical elements needed to achieve long-term success in improving stroke outcomes for our patients.

 Younker Rehabilitation is specialized in the ability to treat patients with strokes.
-In 2015, approximately 44 percent of our patients had a stroke diagnosis.
 Our goal, regardless of the severity of your stroke, is to get you back to living a high-quality, productive life with your family.
-Eighty percent of our stroke patients successfully return to community living.
 It is important to realize that stroke affects every person uniquely.
 Our stroke rehabilitation care plans are individualized and designed to address the functional abilities affected by your stroke.

 Treatment and Advanced Technology in Stroke Rehabilitation